bhaven123/bhaven123/README.md

 - 👋 Hi, I’m Bhaven Naik (@bhaven123)
-- 👀 I’m interested in Data Science, Machine Learning and Deep Learning
+- 👀 I’m interested in Web Development (MERN stack), Cloud, Data Science, Machine Learning and Deep Learning
-- 🌱 I’m currently learning about Generalized Adversarial Networks
+- 🌱 I’m currently learning about Generalized Adversarial Networks and MERN stack.
-- 💞️ I’m looking to collaborate on different Data Science projects
+- 💞️ I'm looking for intership opportunities as a Software Developer.
+I’m also looking to collaborate on different types of projects.
 - 📫 How to reach me - Email: naikbhaven11@gmail.com, Facebook: Bhaven Naik, Twitter/Instagram: bhaven_naik

 <!---